JRad20/Proxy-Tracer/README.md

 <p> input and ip address **ONLY** do not add the port or anything else!</p>
 <h1>URL Tracer</h1>
 <p> input the url of the proxy and nothing else then it will return the ip address from there you can put it in the ip tracer</p>
+<h2>INFO</h2>
+<p> This script is currently very basic and will need further updates to improve proxy tracking if you would like this project to continue please star the repo</p>